2004–05 New Zealand V8 season

-The 2004–05 New Zealand V8 season (the leading motorsport category in New Zealand) consisted of seven rounds beginning on 16–17 October 2004 and ending 15–17 April 2005.
-Defending champion Andy Booth held on to take his second New Zealand V8 championship in succession.
+The 2004–05 New Zealand V8 season (known for commercial reasons as the 2004–05 Parker ENZED NZV8s Championship) was a motor racing series for New Zealand V8 touring cars.
+It consisted of seven rounds beginning on October 17 in 2004 and ending on April 17 in 2005.

+Defending champion Andy Booth would win his second consecutive New Zealand V8 championship after reining in season-long points leader, Wade Henshaw.